lupont/psh/README.md

 ### Configurability

 The shell should be able to execute arbitrary files, reading one (or some) of them at login.
-Most likely in `$XDG_CONFIG_HOME/rush/init.rush` or similar.
+Most likely in `$XDG_CONFIG_HOME/posh/init.posh` or similar.

 ### More advanced CLI

-The rush CLI should be able to accept some flags, in part in order to be POSIX compliant (I believe).
+The posh CLI should be able to accept some flags, in part in order to be POSIX compliant (I believe).
 Things like `-c` to execute something, and probably a bunch more.